AAFC-ORDC-Crop-Bioinfomatics/MultiGS-R/README.md

   Use -Xmx parameter to increase Java heap space  e.g., -Xmx8g for 8GB)

 -   **VCF file errors:**
-  Ensure your VCF files are properly formatted and indexed
+  Ensure your VCF files are properly formatted and have necessary header

 ## Citation

-If you use OmniGS-R in your research, please cite:
+If you use MultiGS-R in your research, please cite:

- **OmniGS-R: A Comprehensive Genomic Selection Pipeline Using R Packages.** [Frank You/AAFC-AAC].
-Version 1.0. (https://github.com/AAFC-ORDC-Crop-Bioinfomatics/MultiGS-R).
+    **You FM, Zheng C, Zagariah Daniel JJ, Li P, Jackle K,  House M, Tar’an T, Cloutier S.** Genomic selection for seed yield prediction achieved through versatile pipelines for breeding efficiency in Flax.
+(In preparation).

 ## License